What are Data Centre Tiers?

 Comparison between Traditional Data Centres and Cloud Data Centres

-Cloud services such as Microsoft Azure work differently to a traditional data centre, as the individual servers are replaced by virtual machines that run across multiple physical servers.
-This usually means that redundancy is built in, and also the impact of outages is minimised as it is rare that all machines will be impacted by an event.
+Cloud services such as Microsoft Azure work differently from a traditional data centre, as the individual servers are replaced by virtual machines that run across multiple physical servers.
+This usually means that redundancy is built-in, and also the impact of outages is minimised as it is rare that all machines will be impacted by an event.

 For larger cloud providers, where multiple international data centres are available to act as backup, interruptions are minimised.
 Cloud Services such as Azure typically offer a level of service that’s equivalent to Tier III although the actual level will be dependent on the specification that you choose.
 For example, if you only have a single Virtual Machine and opt-out of some additional services, you may have less protection than you would with a Tier II data centre.

 Enhanced Cloud Services

 In addition to the standard cloud technology, it is possible to configure services to reach even higher levels of robustness.
 Our AWS & Azure Managed Services suite, CloudOps Active Management Solution (CAMS) configures multiple virtual machines in your network to enable us to provide a level of security and reliability that’s slightly better than a Tier IV data centre at a much reduced cost.

-For more information about how igroup can provide your organisation with a Tier IV+ Data Centre at a fraction of the cost you’d expect, please contact a member of our team today on 0203 697 0302, or visit our Azure information pages to discover more about your options or to request a quote, and we’ll be happy to help you.
+For more information about how igroup can provide your organisation with a Tier IV+ Data Centre at a fraction of the cost you’d expect, please contact a member of our team today on 0203 697 0302, or visit our CAMS functional overview information pages to discover more about your options or to request a quote, and we’ll be happy to help you.